seinecle/gephi-tutorials/docs/generated-html/subdir/importing-data-in-gephi-en_temp_common.md

 //ST: !
-Gephi handles the import of network files in a variety of formats: image::network-formats-gephi-import-en.png[align="center",title="file formats supported by Gephi"]
+Gephi handles the import of network files in a variety of formats:

+image::network-formats-gephi-import-en.png[align="center",title="file formats supported by Gephi.
+Source: gephi.org"]

 //ST: !
 To import any of these files, just choose the `File -> Open` menu